A group of Community Services Worker students at Herzing College

 As a community services worker, you would help to deliver these programs, ensuring each child stays on track with their individual plan of care.
 You'll follow their progress and use the knowledge and skills learned in CSW training to offer specialized support to each young person you work with.

 Community services worker training includes addiction counselling, so if this feels like your calling, you'll be prepared for work at a detox centre (or program) after college.

-CSWs help intake and interview new clients, provide counselling, addiction education, and support services for family members.
+CSWs help with intake and interview new clients.
+They also provide counselling, addiction education, and support services for family members.

 4. Working at a Halfway House

 What's your role as a CSW at a halfway house?
-You'll help evaluate and admit new residents, and help deliver a range of programs, including:
+You'll help evaluate and admit new residents and deliver a range of programs, including: